Fly Fishing in Central America

 Fly Fishing in Guatemala

 Guatemala is known as the “sailfish capital of the world” so it should come as no surprise that it is one of the top places in the world to fly fish for billfish.
 Our top fishing lodges in Guatemala see an average of 15 sailfish per day throughout the entire year, so no matter if you are trying for your 1st or 100th sailfish on the fly you’ll get plenty of chances.
 When fly fishing for sailfish in Guatemala, a 12 wt – 14 wt is ideal because billfish rods are used more for fighting the fish rather than long casts.
 Most casts are no more than 20-30 ft as the mate will tease the fish right to the back of the boat for you then rip the teaser away when you are ready to cast.
-Your fly should be presented to the side and slightly behind the fish so eats it swimming away from you which makes setting the hook easier.
+Your fly should be presented to the side and slightly behind the fish so it swims away from you which makes setting the hook easier.
 While sailfish is the main attraction in Guatemala, there will be chances for blue and black marlin as well.
-A standard billfish fly leader is built with 80-100 lb shock tippet and a 20 lb tippet.
+A standard billfish fly leader is built with an 80-100 lb shock tippet and a 20 lb tippet.
 The most popular sailfish flies are pink squid patterns with a foam popper head.
 Our fishing lodges will provide all fly rods, reels, leader, tippet, and flies for you so you do not need to bring any of your own gear to fly fish in Guatemala.

 Sailfish on the Fly